-Delivering nutritious lunchtime meals to children when schools are closed.
+MOW4Kids: Delivering nutritious lunchtime meals to children learning remotely and when schools are out of session.

 Founded by Tampa Bay Network to End Hunger (TBNEH) in March 2020, Meals On Wheels for Kids (MOW4Kids), a home-delivered meal program, serves children who are learning remotely when schools are closed.
 The program serves children who participate in MOW4Kids usually receive breakfast and/or lunch meals at school through the free and reduced National School Lunch Program/School Breakfast Program (NSLP/SBP).
 MOW4Kids is an alternative option for kids who are unable to pick up food from meal distribution sites or food pantries due to transportation issues.